Marie Bashkirtseff: Life and painting career

-The diary
+Diary

 From approximately the age of 13, Bashkirtseff kept a journal, and it is probably for this that she is most famous today.
-It has been called "a strikingly modern psychological self-portrait of a young, gifted mind," and her urgent prose, which occasionally breaks out into dialogue, remains extremely readable.
+It has been called "a strikingly modern psychological self-portrait of a young, gifted mind", and her urgent prose, which occasionally breaks out into dialogue, remains extremely readable.
 She was multilingual and despite her self-involvement, was a keen observer with an acute ear for hypocrisy, so that her journal also offers a near-novelistic account of the late nineteenth century European bourgeoisie.
 A consistent theme throughout her journal is her deep desire to achieve fame, inflected by her increasing fear that her intermittent illnesses might turn out to be tuberculosis.
 In a prefatory section written toward the end of her life, in which she recounts her family history, she writes, "If I do not die young I hope to live as great artist; but if I die young, I intend to have my journal, which cannot fail to be interesting, published."
 Similarly: "When I am dead, my life, which appears to me a remarkable one, will be read.
 (The only thing wanting is that it should have been different)."
 In effect, the first half of Bashkirtseff's journal is a coming-of-age story while the second is an account of heroic suffering.

 Bashkirtseff's journal was first published in 1887, and was only the second diary by a woman published in France to that date.
 It was an immediate success, not least because its cosmopolitan confessional style was a marked departure from the contemplative, mystical diaries of the writer Eugénie de Guérin that had been published in 1862.
 An English translation appeared two years later under the title Marie Bashkirtseff: The Journal of a Young Artist 1860–1884.
 Translated by Mary J. Serrano, it was heavily abridged and bowdlerized, her relatives seeing to it that a good deal of material they considered unflattering to the family was removed.

 British Prime Minister William Gladstone referred to her journal as "a book without a parallel", and another early admirer was George Bernard Shaw.
 The late nineteenth century English novelist George Gissing read the original French version over eight days in June 1890.
 It remained popular, eventually spinning off both plays and movies based on her life story, including The Affairs of Maupassant, directed by Henry Koster and released in the United States in 1938.
 Her diary was cited as an inspiration by the American writer Mary MacLane, whose own shockingly confessional diary was written a bare generation later, and it was mentioned as a model by later writers who became known for their diaries, including Pierre Louÿs, Katherine Mansfield, W.N.P.
 Barbellion, and Anais Nin.

 Her letters, consisting of her correspondence with the writer Guy de Maupassant (which she had begun under an assumed name) were first published in 1891.